 The general management of T2DM firstly involves patient education on diet & physical activity.
 Review of blood pressure and lipids is also essential and these should be appropriately treated if not responsive to lifestyle modification.
 Glucose control is assessed using glycated haemoglobin monitoring (HbA1c) – aiming for below 6.5% (48mmol/mol) in most newly diagnosed patients, although less stringent targets (7.5% (58mmol/mol) may be appropriate later in the course of the disease, particularly if complications have already developed.
 If this is inadequate, then pharmacotherapy and ultimately insulin therapy is recommended to help the patient reach glycaemic targets.
 In clinical practice, the first step is monotherapy – if the patient is overweight or obese, metformin is usually commenced, if not, either metformin or a sulphonylurea can be considered.
 A glitazone (pioglitazone), a DPP-IV inhibitor or a GLP-1 analogue can also be considered at this stage, particularly if metformin is contraindicated or not tolerated.
 Failing this, a dual or triple combination therapy can be employed.
 If inadequate glycaemic control persists on combination therapy, insulin is used and titrated up over time.1 A recent estimate suggesting that fewer than half of all patients with T2DM achieve adequate disease control suggests that novel treatment approaches are needed.
 The inhibition of glucose reabsorption the kidney was identified as one such solution, for two major reasons outlined below.
-Sodium/glucose co-transporter 2 (SGLT2) is a 672 amino-acid, high capacity transmembrane protein responsible for the vast majority of glucose reabsorption by the nephron.
+Sodium/glucose co-transporter 2 (SGLT2) is a 672 amino-acid transmembrane protein responsible for the vast majority of glucose reabsorption by the nephron; the remainder is absorbed via SGLT1, a more widely expressed transporter that is also responsible for gut glucose absorption.

-Familial Renal Glucosuria (caused by defects in the SGLT2 transporter gene, SLC5A2) can lead to significant glucosuria; up to 134g/day has been reported in the literature.32 Interestingly, most patients with this condition remain asymptomatic, typically reporting only polyuria, or they are diagnosed due to electrolyte imbalance as an incidental finding when being investigated for something else.33 In addition, Powell et al. have recently reported improved glycaemic control in SGLT2 knockout mice.34 It is therefore possible that humans lacking SGLT2 may have improved glycemic control, although this has not been formally tested.
+Familial Renal Glucosuria (caused by defects in the SGLT2 transporter gene, SLC5A2) can lead to significant glucosuria; up to 134g/day has been reported.32 Interestingly, most patients with this condition remain asymptomatic, typically reporting only polyuria, or they are diagnosed when glycosuria is found as an incidental finding,.33 Interestingly, Powell et al. have recently reported improved glycaemic control in SGLT2 knockout mice.34 It is therefore possible that humans lacking SGLT2 may have improved glycemic control, although this has not been formally tested.

 The O-glycoside phlorizin originates from apples and the bark of the trees on which they grow – naturally it has become a component of the human diet.
 In 1886 it was reported to cause glucosuria and in the 1930s it was first used to investigate renal physiology.
 It has since been shown to lower glucose in experimental diabetes, with an effect independent of insulin.
-In 1987 phlorizin was used to show that correction of hyperglycaemia restores insulin sensitivity.35 Unfortunately the development of phlorizin as a therapy has been infeasible for a number of reasons, including poor oral bioavailability.
-Because of its effect of enhancing urinary glucose excretion, it is however on phlorizin that most SGLT2 inhibitors including canagliflozin are principally based.
+In 1987 phlorizin was used to show that correction of hyperglycaemia restores insulin sensitivity.35 Phlorizin is now known to be a non-specific inhibitor of SGLT1 and SGLT2, which together with its poor oral bioavailability, prevented the development of phlorizin as a therapy..
+It is however on phlorizin that most SGLT2 inhibitors including canagliflozin are principally based.

 Mechanism of action

 In non-diabetic individuals the kidney contributes up to 20% of gluconeogenesis (more post-prandially), uses approximately 10% of total body glucose and filters and reabsorbs up to approximately 180g of glucose per day.
 After filtering into the nephrons through the glomeruli, most of this glucose load is reabsorbed in the proximal convoluted tubule.
-Approximately 90% is reabsorbed in the S1 segment of the proximal convoluted tubule, with the other 10% reabsorbed in the distal straight tubules (S2 and S3 segments) before the filtrate reaches the Loop of Henle.
+Approximately 90% is reabsorbed in the S1 segment of the proximal convoluted tubule, with the remainderreabsorbed in theS2 and S3 segments before the filtrate reaches the Loop of Henle.
 Figure 1 illustrates this process.1

 FIGURE 1 Glucose reabsorption in the nephron